Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Abstract

 \section{Abstract}

-We formulate a class of \gls*{PDDLVM} to learn parameter-to-solution (forward) and solution-to-parameter (inverse) maps of parametric partial differential equations (PDEs).
-Our formulation leverages the \gls*{FEM}, deep neural networks, and probabilistic modeling to assemble a deep probabilistic framework in which the forward and inverse maps are approximated with coherent uncertainty quantification.
-Our probabilistic model explicitly incorporates a parametric PDE-based density and a trainable solution-to-parameter network while the introduced amortized variational family postulates a parameter-to-solution network, all of which are jointly trained.
-Furthermore, the proposed methodology does not require any expensive PDE solves and is \textit{physics-informed} only at training time, which allows real-time emulation of PDEs and generation of inverse problem solutions after training, bypassing the need for \gls*{FEM} solve operations with comparable accuracy to \gls*{FEM} solutions.
-The proposed framework further allows for a seamless integration of observed data for solving inverse problems and building generative models.
-We demonstrate the effectiveness of our method on a nonlinear Poisson problem, elastic shells with complex 3D geometries, and integrating generic \gls*{PINN} architectures.
-We achieve up to three orders of magnitude speed-ups after training compared to traditional \gls*{FEM} solvers, while outputting coherent uncertainty estimates.
+We introduce a physics-driven deep latent variable model (PDDLVM) to learn simultaneously parameter-to-solution (forward) and solution-to-parameter (inverse) maps of parametric partial differential equations (PDEs).
+Our formulation leverages conventional PDE discretization techniques, deep neural networks, probabilistic modelling, and variational inference to assemble a fully probabilistic coherent framework.
+In the posited probabilistic model, both the forward and inverse maps are approximated as Gaussian distributions with a mean and covariance parameterized by deep neural networks.
+The PDE residual is assumed to be an observed random vector of value zero, hence we model it as a random vector with a zero mean and a user-prescribed covariance.
+The model is trained by maximizing the probability, that is the evidence or marginal likelihood, of observing a residual of zero by maximizing the evidence lower bound (ELBO).
+Consequently, the proposed methodology does not require any independent PDE solves and is physics-informed at training time, allowing the real-time solution of PDE forward and inverse problems after training.
+The proposed framework can be easily extended to seamlessly integrate observed data to solve inverse problems and to build generative models.
+We demonstrate the efficiency and robustness of our method on finite element discretized parametric PDE problems such as linear and nonlinear Poisson problems, elastic shells with complex 3D geometries, and time-dependent nonlinear and inhomogeneous PDEs using a physics-informed neural network (PINN) discretization.
+We achieve up to three orders of magnitude speed-up after training compared to traditional finite element method (FEM), while outputting coherent uncertainty estimates.